-I caught up with singer/songwriter Alex Kreid to talk about his latest release - Angel.
+We caught up with singer/songwriter Alex Kreid to talk about life, music, and his single Angel.

 When did you start to explore your passion for music?

 As a little boy – strumming on a guitar that I couldn’t play, singing out loud the first words that came out of my mouth.
 Listening to my mum playing George Michael, David Bowie, Al Green, and Marvin Gaye.

 I’m very honest within everything I write.
 I begin with a reason or a story concept for the record.
 This could be in reference to my own feelings, a personal life-experience, or just something that I feel my audience will relate to.

 I then start writing the first thing lyrically that comes into my head.
 I’ll usually leave what I’ve written for a day or two, then re-read it and make any lyrical changes I want to make.
 The important thing for me is to make sure that any choruses within my songs are lyrically catchy and memorable.

 I’ll then start trying out different melodies to what I’ve written, come up with chord sequences, and ideas for the production.
 The production part is really important as it takes my audience not only on a journey but ultimately delivers the story which I’ve decided to share with them.